 - To enhance the overall educational experience at UMA

 - To work closely with faculty mentors

-- To study topics with greater depth and breadth
+- To study topics with greater depth and breadth and through interdisciplinary inquiry

 - To experience a stimulating atmosphere of intellectual exchange